staples-sparx/clj-schema/README.md

 {:a {}}
 ```

-You can combine more than one schema into a combined schema like this:
+You can combine more than one map schema into a combined schema like this:

 ```clj
 (def-map-schema bar-schema